Pusty/pqc/docs/src/lecture.md

 The previous reductions for general lattices only work partially when we work in a polynomial ring and are only true for a subset of lattices with a specific structure.
 It is not known whether this subset of lattices is generalizable to lattices or if this subset opens up the possibility of specialized attacks.

+The CRYSTALS suite and SABER are based on MLWE.

 ## References for Structure